thejoshwolfe/yazl/README.md

 If `compress` is `true`, the file data will be deflated (compression method 8).
 If `compress` is `false`, the file data will be stored (compression method 0).

+If `zip64` is `false` (or omitted or null), this zipfile will emit an error if this archive would require ZIP64 format, assuming this is the last entry.
+If `zip64` is `true`, yazl will use ZIP64 format in this entry's local file header and/or data descriptor regardless of if it's required or not (this may be useful for testing.).
-If `forceZip64Format` is `true`, yazl will use some of the ZIP64 format for this entry regardless of whether it is actually required.
+If `zip64` is `"auto"`, yazl will use ZIP64 format in this entry's local file header and/or data descriptor if it is required.

+regardless of whether it is actually required.
 This option really only exists for the purpose of easy testing of ZIP64 support.